Harold-QIU/Hadoop-Project/README.md

 ## Project Structure

-`./data`: The data used in the project.
+`./data`: The data used in the project. `./data/order` and `./data/trade` should be stored the folder.

 `./src`: The source code of the project.